 Liquid Gold.
 That's how Interpol has described organized crime's view of vaccine demand.
 The more in demand a product is, the more it will be counterfeited.
 We can count on an absolute tidal wave of COVID vaccine and treatment counterfeiting to flood the markets now that the vaccine is available.

 Crowdsourcing your counterfeit detection gives you an army of real-time field inspectors.
 The underlying tech is also your key to more connected customers.

 Crime has no moral code.
 If you have a high-demand product, people will likely counterfeit it.
-Itcomes as no surprise that during this time of pandemic, counterfeiters are targeting everythingfrom hand sanitizer to COVID-19 test kits.
-I recently blogged about this situation here.
+Itcomes as no surprise that during this time of pandemic, counterfeiters are targeting everythingfrom hand sanitizer to test kits.
+(In 2020 I blogged about counterfeit COVID test kits and counterfeit COVID vaccines.)

 I have written and spoken about global counterfeiting issues many times.
 Pretty much in every single one, I’ve said something like “if you have a successful product, it will be counterfeited.”
 Illicit counterfeit rings have infiltrated pharmaceuticals, consumer goods, cosmetics, fragrances, automobile parts, aircraft parts, clothing, footwear, wine, spirits and more.
 The riches and rewards from producing and distributing counterfeit products in most cases far outweigh the penalties of...

 The fight against counterfeiting and diversion is at a crossroad.
 Never has there been such a loss of revenue due to these global supply chain threats and it’s only getting worse.
 Companies are spending over $105 billion annually to combat these issues, yet this “gray market” of products is projected to surpass $2.8 trillion globally by 2022… That’s a 100% increase over ten years!